 The general fund or capital project fund advances funds to the District when the District is in a negative cash position.
 The funds charge the District interest on the advance based on the outstanding advance balance at the end of the year at a rate based on the cost of funds to the City of Madison.
-No repayment schedule has been established.
-The advance outstanding as of December 31, 2021, is \$167,797.
+There is no advance outstanding as of December 31, 2022.

-5. Subsequent Event - Affordable Housing Transfer
+5. Affordable Housing Transfer